 My NordicTrack strength training was jolted abruptly when the phone vibrated and shook inside my duffel bag.

-It was Ebony.
+It was Ebony my dispatcher.
 “Hey, how much can you carry?”

 “Great, how do you like to go to sunny Florida?”